leason/eason.blog/content/posts/2019/04/all-those-graphics-are-wrong/index.md

 At a minimum, a simple binary on/off switch that can be controlled without having to deploy code changes is enough.
 Over time you may find that UX and Product likes being able to turn new features on for subsets of users either to appease a key customer or perform A/B testing.

 ## Now What?
+You should be able to separate a Release from a Deploy.
+DevOps graphics should encourage that separation, but the Deploy event will always precede the Release.
 Go look at your team's process and see if you are capable of separating these two events.
 The value in being able to do that is increasing your deploy frequency, improving MTTR, and probably improving the quality of life for your development and engineering teams.
 This all comes with the added bonus of giving Product and UX new tools to use in your pursuit of delighting customers.

+If someone with more Photoshop skills than I have wants to make a good, correct version of that graphic I will happily share and give credit.